ME6A-PL1ER/warthunder-llm/README.md

 - "How do I spawn a tank in Ground Forces?"
 - "Tell me about the Battle of Stalingrad map."

-Feel free to explore Warthunder Bot's capabilities, and let me know if there's anything else you'd like it to do! 😊

 ---
 *Disclaimer: Warthunder Bot is purely for entertainment and informational purposes.
 It is not affiliated with Gaijin Entertainment or the official War Thunder wiki.
 I will not be updating this llm anymore.
 Info is up to date as of 4/13/2024.
 Info might not always be super accurate.*